-- Unauthorized entry into or use of College property or facilities including buildings, offices, classrooms, athletic dormitory rooms, College property leased to private entities or individuals, computers, computer networks, and any other restricted facilities. - Remaining on College property against the directive of a College police officer or public safety officer after the cessation of all classes and closure of all College offices, facilities, and libraries at night. - Unauthorized possession, duplication, or use of keys to any College premises. - Infringing upon the rights of any member of the College community to privacy in offices, laboratories, athletic dormitories, or College property leased to private entities or individuals. - Infringing upon the rights of any member of the College community to maintain the confidentiality of their personal papers, records, and effects.
+- Unauthorized entry into or use of College property or facilities including buildings, offices, classrooms, athletic dormitory rooms, College property leased to private entities or individuals, computers, computer networks, and any other restricted facilities. - b.
+Remaining on College property against the directive of a College police officer or public safety officer after the cessation of all classes and closure of all College offices, facilities, and libraries at night or when the College is officially closed for holidays. - Unauthorized possession, duplication, or use of keys to any College premises, including but not limited to, College buildings or vehicles. - Infringing upon the rights of any member of the College community to privacy in offices, laboratories, athletic dormitories, or College property leased to private entities or individuals. - e.
+Infringing upon the rights of any member of the College community to maintain the confidentiality of their personal papers, records, and effects.